SECURIoTESIGN/SECURIoTESIGN/SecD4CLOUDMOBILEv1.1/securityTesting/SQLiXSSCSRFSPOOFINGTEST.md

-In order to avoid or prevent *SQLi, XSS, Spoofing and CSRF attacks*, the following security tests should be performed.
+In order to avoid or prevent *SQLi, XSS, Spoofing, Brute Force and CSRF attacks*, the following security tests should be performed.

 <table class="tg">
 <thead>